mafiosnik777/enhancr/README.md

 ![installer](https://mafiosnik.needsmental.help/mEerVMP8LA.png?key=bzdnzy2RYJGOvO)

->*There probably will be free versions down the line, after a backlog of versions has released.*
+>*Release 0.9.8 will feature a free version, with some features cut down.*

 # macOS and Linux Support

 The GUI was created with cross-platform compatibility in mind and is compatible with both operating systems.
-**Our primary focus at the moment is ensuring a stable and fully functioning solution for Windows users, but support for Linux and macOS will be made available in the near future.**
+**Our primary focus at the moment is ensuring a stable and fully functioning solution for Windows users, but support for Linux and macOS will be made available with the 1.0 update.**

 ![enhancr-macos](https://mafiosnik.needsmental.help/st6TAP6g9t.png?key=kfq89rqeM2kEdi)

-Support for Apple Silicon is planned as well, but I currently only have an Intel Macbook Pro available for testing.
+Support for Apple Silicon is planned as well, ~~but I currently only have an Intel Macbook Pro available for testing~~ i'll get a Apple Silicon instance on Amazon AWS to implement this, in time for the 1.0 release.

 # Benchmarks